opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publication-to-workspace-woh.md

 # PublicationToWorkspaceWorkflowOperationHandler

 ## Description
-The PublicationToWorkspaceWorkflowOperationHandler can be used to copy the content form publication channels to workspace.
+The PublicationToWorkspaceWorkflowOperationHandler can be used to copy the content from publication channels to workspace.
-Wit this Workflow one can copy or maipulate published elements without reencoding.
+With this workflow one can copy or manipulate published elements without re-encoding.
 ## Parameter Table

 |Configuration Key  |Example           |Description                                           |